wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * Some recent clues, however, suggest that the Labor Party now sees socialism not simply as economic reform but as a **revolution** in our social and cultural values.

+* Would he support such a demonstration by a protest movement or a moratorium if one were to be organised in Australia, or does he agree with the delegate at the Continental Congress of the Daughters of the American **Revolution** who said: 'Subversive elements plan to make American children live in an environment that is good for them'?

 * Labor's **revolution** covered a number of fields.

 * All the programs that have been initiated by this Government are symptoms of the great **revolution** that is taking place in educational philosophy.